foundryvtt/crucible/docs/Dice.md

 Accumulation Checks pertain to attributes or resources which are tracked for each player character, when rolling such a check the result of the rolled formula is added (or sometimes subtracted) from the prior value and the new total is recorded.

+## Passive Checks

+In some situations it is either not practical or not advisable to request that players roll dice to perform a test.
+From a narrative perspective, a Passive Check represents acting instinctively rather than deliberately.
+A Passive Check may is performed by assuming a result of 12 instead of rolling 3d8.

+> For those who are statistically inclined "taking 12" represents a slightly below-average roll, at the 40th percentile of the probability distribution of 3d8.
+This corresponds to your passive abilities being somewhat less effective than your expected outcome when specifically focusing on a task.

+You may still apply situational bonuses or penalties, if applicable, to passive check outcomes.

 ## Additional Mechanics

 The following general rules are used for all dice rolling situations.